Benchmarking and Improving Large Vision-Language Models for Fundamental Visual Graph Understanding and Reasoning: Benchmarking LVLMs on VGCure

 \subsection{Impact of Structures}

-Inspired by \citet{fatemi2024test}, we investigate whether graph structure influences LVLMs' ability to understand and reason over visual graphs.
-Figure \ref{fig:graph_results} compares the performance of the top five LVLMs on QA samples across various graph structures.
-It is evident that graph structure significantly affects the understanding and reasoning performance of LVLMs on most tasks.
-Specifically, all LVLMs obtain impressive results on \textit{PCQC} and weaker performance on \textit{BA}, possibly due to the simpler structure of PCQC with fewer nodes and edges (averaging 5.45 nodes and 4.76 edges), while BA contains the largest number of edges in \textsc{VGCure}.
-Furthermore, on different tasks, the performance of LVLMs is affected differently by the graph structure. \textit{Edge Number Query (EN)} and \textit{Connective Path Query (CP)} show larger performance variations across graph structures, whereas \textit{Node Number Query (NNu)} and \textit{Nested Node Query (NN)} show smaller differences.
-As presented in Figure \ref{fig:graph_results_fc}, the overall trend of FC is similar to that of QA.
+Inspired by \citet{fatemi2024test}, we explore how graph structure affects LVLMs' ability to understand and reason on visual graphs.
+Fig.\ref{fig:graph_results} compares the performance of the top five LVLMs on QA samples across various structures.
+Obviously, the graph structure significantly impacts LVLMs' performance on most tasks.
+Notably, all LVLMs perform well on \textit{PCQC}, which has a simpler structure with fewer nodes and edges (averaging 5.45 nodes and 4.76 edges), and weaker on \textit{BA}, which has the highest edge count in \textsc{VGCure} (averaging 21.02 edges).
+Furthermore, on different tasks, the performance of LVLMs is affected differently by the graph structure. \textit{EN} and \textit{CP} show larger performance variations across graph structures, whereas \textit{NNu} and \textit{NN} show smaller differences.
+More results are shown in Figs.\ref{fig:graph_results_qa} and \ref{fig:graph_results_fc}, the overall trends are similar to above findings.